Financials

 Gross profit

-- Marine & Offshore Segment contributed gross profit of S$10.1 million to the Group in HY2021 as compared to S$9.8 million in HY2020.
-The gross profit margin increased to 38.1% in HY2021 from 34.3% in HY2020.
+- Marine & Offshore Segment contributed gross profit of S$10.7 million to the Group in 2HY2025 as compared to S$11.0 million in 2HY2024.
+Despite the increase in revenue, the gross profit margin decreased to 34.7% in 2HY2025 from 36.4% in 2HY2024, mainly due to lower margins in the mooring and rigging business to remain competitive under current market conditions.

 Distribution expenses